mason-fox0/PointDefects/README.md

 recombination of vacancies and interstitials, generation due to irradiation, and loss to various types of sinks.

-Method: Forward Time Centered Space (Finite Difference)
+Method: Crank-Nicholson Adams-Bashforth IMEX Scheme (Finite Difference)

 Output: Graphics of defect behavior over time